 Wipe it down.
 Using a mixture of distilled white vinegar and water, wipe down the gasket and basin with a clean sponge or cloth.

 Refresh it with vinegar.
 For front-loading machines, add two cups of distilled white vinegar to the detergent dispenser.
-For top-loading machines, add four cups white cleaning vinegar to the basin.
+For top-loading machines, add four cups of white cleaning vinegar to the basin.
 Set it to the longest cycle and hottest temperature.
 Run it through a complete cycle.

 Refresh it with baking soda.
 For front-loading machines, add half cup of baking soda to the drum.
 For top-loading machines, add one cup of baking soda to the drum.
 Set it to the longest cycle and hottest temperature.
 Run it through a complete cycle.

 Wipe it down again.
-After running the refreshing cycles, wipe down the drum, basin and/or lid to remove scum.
+After running the refreshing cycles, wipe down the drum, basin, and/or lid to remove scum.

 Set it to clean automatically, if available.
 Some of the newer models of washing machines have a specific setting designed to clean the basket or drum.
 Follow the instructions in the manufacturer’s guide to clean the machine.